Bastard Out of Carolina (film): Plot

 Eventually, Glen comes around while the aunts are out, trying to force Bone to come back.
-But she refuses, asks him to leave, then threatens to tell Anney everything he's done to her.
+But she refuses, asks him to leave, and then threatens to tell Anney everything he has done to her, even saying that she'd rather die than live with him again.

 When Bone fights back, Glen punches, and then rapes her, breaking her arm.
-Anney discovers the rape and retaliates by beating Glen over the head with a glass bottle, breaking it and resulting in him bleeding from his head.
-She pulls, kicks, and hurls him off of Bone, screams at him, then carries her daughter out of the house away from him and to her car.
+Anney discovers the rape and retaliates by beating Glen over the head with a glass bottle full of milk, breaking it and resulting in him bleeding profusely from his head, then screams at him.
+She then carries her daughter out of the house away from him and to her car.

-Glen stumbles out of the house after Anney, screaming his apologies and saying he can't live without her.
-She yells at him to stay away from her and Bone.
-She then puts Bone into her car.
-When Glen tries to comfort her, she pushes him away, gets into her car, starts it and tries to drive away, attempting to leave him for good.
+Glen stumbles out of the house after Anney, begging her to forgive him and saying he can't live without her.
+Ignoring his pleas, she gets into her car, starts it, and tries to drive away, attempting to leave him for good.
 Glen then leans against the car door and repeatedly smashes his head against it, screaming for Anney to kill him if he can't be with her anymore.
 Instead, she strokes his head in forgiveness, believing he will never hurt Bone again.
-This causes Bone to feel disgusted and amazed, making her for the first time hate her own mother.
+This causes Bone to feel disgusted and shocked, making her, for the first time, hate her own mother.
 Ultimately, Anney returns to Glen.

-Moments after, Bone is visited at the hospital by Aunt Raylene.
+Moments after, Bone is visited at the hospital by her Aunt Raylene.
 When the cops attempt to question her about who brutalized her, she still refuses to reveal that it was Glen and calls out for her mother who is nowhere to be found.

 In the end, Bone is allowed to stay with her Aunt Raylene and Uncle Earle, far away from the reach of those who would harm her.
-Her mother visits one final time to deliver to her the copy of her birth certificate without the mark of "ILLEGITIMATE" and apologizes for what happened, saying that she loved Glen too much to see the real him and she tells Bone that she loves her, before ultimately driving away to rejoin Glen.
+Her mother visits one final time to deliver to her the copy of her birth certificate without the mark of "ILLEGITIMATE" and apologizes for what happened, saying that she loved Glen too much to see who he really was, and she tells Bone that she loves her, before ultimately driving away to rejoin Glen without telling her where she's going.
 Bone remains with her Aunt Raylene and Uncle Earle, and with this final, tearful goodbye, she cries for her mother's sacrifice and for the freedom she has at last achieved.
-Her final words are narrated by Laura Dern as the film ends:

-"Who had mama been?
-What did she wanted to be or do before I was born?
-Once I was born, her hopes turned, and I climbed up her life like a flower reaching for the sun.
-Her life had folded into mine.
-Who would I be when I was 15, 20, 30?
-Would I be as strong as she had been?
-As hungry for love?
-As desperate, determined and ashamed?
-I wouldn't know but I was already who I was gonna be.
-Someone like her, like my mama, a Boatwright, a bastard, a bastard out of Carolina."
+The film ends with Bone declaring that she forgives her mother.